ceph/ceph/doc/security/process.rst

    will be shared with the reporter.
 #.
 The vulnerability disclosure / release date is set excluding Friday and
    holiday periods.
 #.
-Embargoes are preferred for "Critical" and "High impact" issues.
-Embargoes
+Embargoes are preferred for Critical and High impact
-   should not be in effect for more than 90 days from the date of the confirmation of the vulnerability, except under unusual circumstances.
-For "Low" and "Moderate" issues with limited impact and an easy workaround (or in cases where an issue is already public), a unique CVE identifier will be assigned and then a standard patch release process will be followed to fix the vulnerability.
+   issues.
+Embargo should not be held for more than 90 days from the date of vulnerability confirmation, except under unusual circumstances.
+For Low and Moderate issues with limited impact and an easy workaround or where an issue that is already public, a standard patch release process will be followed to fix the vulnerability once CVE is assigned.
 #.
-Medium and Low severity issues will be released as part of the next
+Fixes for issues of "Medium" and "Low" severity will be released as part of
-   standard release cycle, with at least a 7 days advanced notification to the list members prior to the release date.
-The CVE fix details will be included in the release notes, which will be linked in the public announcement.
+   the next standard release cycle.
+List members will receive seven days of advance notice prior to the release date of these fixes.
+The details of the CVE fix will be included in the release notes, and the release notes will be linked in the public announcement.
 #.
 Commits will be handled in a private repository for review and
    testing and a new patch version will be released from this private